Loading Guild Resources

 An applicant may appeal certain decisions made by the licensing authority in respect of a licence, namely:

-An appeal is to the Residential Property Tribunal Wales and must be made within 28 days, beginning with the date the applicant was notified of the decision.
+An appeal is to the Residential Property Tribunal for Wales and must be made within 28 days of the date the applicant was notified of the decision.

 Enforcement, Penalties and Restrictions

-Breaching several requirements under the Act is, in the main, a criminal offence and the licensing or local housing authority have powers of prosecution.
-Further, some severe penalties and restrictions also apply for breaches.
+Breaching several requirements under the Act is, in the main, a criminal offence and the licensing or local housing authority has powers of prosecution.
+Further, some severe penalties and restrictions also apply to breaches.

 Fixed Penalty Notices